NextronSystems/analysis-cockpit-manual/baselining/view.rst

    if you want to share your Baselining view with other users, or if you want to have multiple views for different scenarios.

-By default, the Analysis Cockpit ``Baselining`` view ships with multiple bar charts and a table with the most relevant columns in order to help you find meaningful groups of logs.
+The default ``Baselining`` view comes with multiple bar charts and a table with the most relevant columns in order to help you find meaningful groups of logs.
 You can add additional bar charts by clicking on the ``Table Preferences``.
 You can also set the visible columns in the table on the bottom in the same view.

 .. figure:: ../images/cockpit_chart_preferences.png
    :alt: Table Preferences

    Table Preferences

-You can also modify which bar charts are shown by the name/field-name of the chart and choose the category you want to see.
+You can also modify which bar charts are visible.
+To do this, click the name of the chart and choose the category you want to see.
 To get more details about a bar chart, you can click on square symbol in the heading of the bar chart.

 .. figure:: ../images/cockpit_bar_chart_selector.png
    :alt: Bar Chart Selector